Neferetheka/Swipe-gestures-for-WinJS/README.md

-Swype-gestures-for-WinJS
+Swipe-gestures-for-WinJS
 ========================

-Need to handle swype gestures on Windows 8 in a simple way ?
+Need to handle swipe gestures on Windows 8 in a simple way ?
 Here is the code you are looking for.

 License information